alfikhlas/CPP-Learning/Notes/STL_notes.md

 }
 ```

 The problem of that code is if I were to use the same function to calculate another rectangle with a different data types(e.g. `float`, `double`) the code would not work.
-So instead of making a different condition for different type of data, it would be faster and efficient to use templates.
+So instead of making a different conditions for different types of data, it would be faster and efficient to use `template`.
 For example:

 ```C++
 template <typename T>